ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 {% include image.html file="/clustering/NoClust_vs_Cutoff_plot.png" alt="" caption="Figure 1.
 Number of Clusters versus RMSD Cutoff" width=10 %}

+{% include tip.html content="It would be best to make separate directories for each clustering with a different cutoff.
+This is necessary to prevent overwriting the output filesof the previous clustering." %}

 A RMSD cutoff should be chosen to satisfy the below conditions:
 1. The total number of clusters is reasonable (perhaps 40 or fewer),